Elvir Maloku

-Elvir Mehdi Maloku (born 14 May 1996) is an Albanian professional footballer who plays as a winger for Cypriot club PAEEK.
+Elvir Mehdi Maloku (born 14 May 1996) is an Albanian professional footballer who plays as a winger for German Oberliga Niedersachsen club BSV Schwarz-Weiß Rehden.

 Club career

 Early career

 Born in Rijeka into an ethnic Albanian family, Maloku passed through various clubs in his native region where he had started his career with NK Lokomotiva Rijeka in 2004 and moved in 2007 to NK Stari Grad Rijeka, before moving to the youth setup of the local Prva HNL side HNK Rijeka in early 2012.
 In the 2012–13 season, he was the top scorer of the club's under-17 team, scoring 13 goals in 26 appearances.
-In February 2013, Maloku had a successful trial at Italian giants Juventus F.C. but talks over potential signing were ultimately called off.
+In February 2013, Maloku had a successful trial at Italian giants Juventus FC but talks over potential signing were ultimately called off.

 Hajduk Split

 In the summer of 2013, Maloku moved to HNK Hajduk Split along with his younger brother Trojan.
-He made his first team debut on 28 August 2013 in his team's 3-1 away win against NK Lokomotiva Zagreb, coming in the 83rd minute for Anton Maglica.
+He made his first team debut on 28 August 2013 in his team's 3–1 away win against NK Lokomotiva Zagreb, coming in the 83rd minute for Anton Maglica.

 During his first two seasons under coach Igor Tudor, Maloku was used mostly as a bench player.
 His pace would sometimes prove good in the last minutes of the game.
 When Damir Burić took over the club in 2015, Maloku made his way into the first lineup but after some bad performances, he was benched again and used as a substitute.
 Out of his 69 total caps for Hajduk, he made it only 13 times in the starting lineup and was used 35 times as a substitute.
 In only 4 matches during his Hajduk career, he managed to play the entire game for 90 minutes.
 After the end of the season, he was released by Hajduk and given the option to search for his new club.